sarahadean/MamaMatch/README.md

 - User can search through profiles of other users and select either 'thumbs up' or 'thumbs down'
 - User can view list of potential friends who have positively interacted with user's profile but have not 'matched'
 - User can view list of 'matches' (friend's list) as well as delete friend.
 - User can send messages to friends.

+Tech Stack:

 ## Wireframe: